Exploring Local Memorization in Diffusion Models via Bright Ending Attention

 \paragraph{Existing global strategies struggle with local memorization detection and mitigation.} Current detection and mitigation strategies are evaluated using global metrics and are thus developed from a global perspective.
-For instance, \cite{wen_2024_iclr} distinguishes memorized cases from unmemorized ones by utilizing the magnitude over the global latent space (Eq. \ref{eq:det_baseline}), with memorized cases exhibiting larger magnitudes.
-This detection method has outperformed its predecessors, setting the current state-of-the-art.
-However, this approach is less effective for local memorization cases than for global ones, as variations in non-memorized regions impact magnitude computations, increasing variance and diminishing the reliability of the detection signal, which leads to more false negatives.
-To verify this theory, we visualized the density plot of magnitudes for all three scenarios (global, local, and no memorization) in Fig. \ref{fig:2-3} (right) and Fig. \ref{fig:4} and observed that local cases indeed have smaller magnitudes than global ones, making them closer in magnitude to unmemorized cases and harder to detect.
-Regarding mitigation, local memorization also underperforms. \cite{wen_2024_iclr} employs prompt engineering when a positive detection is made, optimizing the prompt using global magnitude as the loss function, which is, therefore, also sensitive to variations in non-memorized regions.
-Additionally, the compromised global detection method, which produces more false negatives, often leaves the mitigation strategy untriggered, increasing the risk of unaddressed memorization and potentially leading to legal challenges. \paragraph{The localization insight: local memorization is a more generalized and practical notion of memorization.} Recognizing the gap in research on measuring, detecting, and mitigating local memorization, we propose that further investigations should adopt a local perspective.
-Local memorization is a more meaningful and generalized concept for the following reasons: (1) Unmemorized regions pose no litigation risk and can be disregarded, while even a small locally memorized area can present significant legal concerns.
-(2) Local memorization is a more encompassing definition, with global memorization being a specific instance.
-Focusing on local memorization does not diminish the value of global investigations; instead, it complements and extends the scope of existing work.
+For instance, \cite{wen_2024_iclr} distinguishes memorized cases from unmemorized ones by utilizing the magnitude over the global latent space (Eq. \ref{eq:det_baseline}): where $e_p$ represents the embedding of the user-provided prompt, $e_\phi$ denotes the embedding of an empty string, $\varepsilon_\theta(x_t, \cdot)$ is the conditional latent-space noise prediction at time $t$, and $D$ is the computed magnitude.
+The detection method identifies memorized cases by their larger magnitudes $D$ compared to non-memorized cases.
+This approach surpasses previous methods, establishing the current state-of-the-art.
+However, this approach is less practical for local memorization cases than for global ones, as variations in non-memorized regions impact magnitude computations, increasing variance and diminishing the reliability of the detection signal, which leads to more false negatives.
+To verify this theory, we visualize the density plot of magnitudes for all three scenarios (global, local, and no memorization) in Fig. \ref{fig:2-3} (right) and Fig. \ref{fig:4} and observed that local cases indeed have smaller magnitudes than global ones, making them closer in magnitude to unmemorized cases and harder to detect.
+Regarding mitigation, local memorization also underperforms. \cite{wen_2024_iclr} employs prompt engineering upon a positive detection, i.e., when $D$ exceeds a threshold $\lambda$, the generation is identified as memorized.
+Subsequently, $e_p$ is optimized via gradient descent until $D \leq \lambda$, using the global magnitude $D$ as the loss function.
+Consequently, this optimization process is also sensitive to variations in non-memorized regions.
+Additionally, the compromised global detection method, which produces more false negatives, often leaves the mitigation strategy untriggered, increasing the risk of unaddressed memorization and potentially leading to legal challenges.